OlfatSeid/Gradio/README.md

   - **CSS Styling:** Customizes the background and button colors for improved UI.

 ---

-## **Example Texts**
-1. **"My name is Olfat, and I live in Giza."**
-2. **"Dr. John Smith works at Stanford University, and his research focuses on Artificial Intelligence.
-He lives in Palo Alto, California."**
-3. **"Amal moved to Paris in 2015 and started working at UNESCO as a project manager.
-Her brother, Karim, is studying medicine in Cairo."**
-4. **"The Eiffel Tower is located in Paris, France, and attracts millions of tourists every year.
-Marie and Jean visited it during their honeymoon."**
-5. **"Microsoft Corporation, headquartered in Redmond, Washington, was founded by Bill Gates and Paul Allen in 1975.
-It is one of the largest tech companies in the world."**
-6. **"Barack Obama, the 44th President of the United States, was born in Honolulu, Hawaii, and graduated from Harvard Law School."**

----

 ## **Customization**
 - Modify the CSS to change the background or button styles.
 - Add more examples or adjust the `ner` function for additional functionality.